-You're standing in a Story you didn't write.
+You're standing in a story you didn't write.
+The systems won't rewrite themselves.
+But the people inside them can.

 How to build purpose despite "broken" systems